How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Perpetual and Non-Perpetual Agreements

 Besides being exclusive or non-exclusive, some libraries require a perpetual commitment.
-This means you can upload your tracks, but you can’t take them down.
+This means you can upload your tracks but can’t take them down.
 They’ll stay there forever.
-So if you want to upload one of your best tracks to such a library, think twice.

 Here’s an example.